 Accordingly, a beekeeping endeavor can only be termed organic if the land within the flying radius of the colony is organically farmed and there is nothing within that radius that could potentially jeopardize this consistency.

 To certify an apiary organic, the manner of dealing with diseases needs also to forswear all artificial chemicals.
 Naturally, the world of diseases and treatments is full of artificial chemicals, often created with the sole intention of beating the disease, rather than staying natural.
-There are even bee diseases that necessitate an inorganic treatment, thereby losing a beekeeper his/her organic certification should their bees be unlucky enough to succumb to such diseases.
+There are even bee diseases that necessitate an inorganic treatment, thereby losing a beekeeper their organic certification should their bees be unlucky enough to succumb to such diseases.

 That said, there are organic treatments available for the most common bee diseases and regulating bodies for organic certification will insist that beekeepers use them.
 Varroa mite disease, for example, can be very effectively treated with certain essential oils and organic acids.
 The use of resistant bee varieties that are immune to certain diseases is also encouraged (see below).